karel-brinda/Phylign/readme.md

-## Notes
+## Known limitations

-### Non-`ACGT` bases

-All non-`ACGT` bases in your queries are transformed into `A`.
+* All methods rely on the ACGT alphabet, and all non-`ACGT` characters in your query files are transformed into `A`.

-### Query files

-Try to keep the number of query files low or their name short.
+* When the number of queries is too high, the auxiliary Python scripts start to use too much memory, which may result in swapping.
+Try to keep the number of queries moderate and ideally their names short.
 If you have tens or hundreds or more query files, concatenate them all into one before running `mof-search`.

-### Query names

-For now, all query names have to be unique among all query files.
+* All query names have to be unique among all query files.